nagoya-foundation/dynasync/README.md

 ### Current work

-- Adding support for larger files and more than one folder.
+- Adding support for more than one folder tracking

 ### To-do

 There are lots of things to do, the ones in my mind now are listed below.

-- Create a nice user interface for configuring the tool.
+- Create a nice user interface for configuring the tool
+- Make it possible to use in more than one computer at the same time

 ### Contributing